1971 JVP insurrection: Ground operations

-The government forces began to enhance its fire power on the ground and began offensive operations into JVP controlled areas.
+The government forces began to enhance its firepower on the ground and began offensive operations into JVP-controlled areas.
 The Yugoslavian mountain guns were deployed in Kegalle to flush out insurgents and by late April many suspected JVP members were captured, arrested or surrendered.
-The remaining carders withdrew into jungle in the Kegalle, Elpitiya, Deniyaya and Kataragama areas.
+The remaining carders withdrew into the jungle in the Kegalle, Elpitiya, Deniyaya and Kataragama areas.
 The army received twelve British Alvis Saladin armoured cars in May and put them to use in Kurunegala and Anuradhapura districts.
 After three weeks of fighting, the government regained control of all but a few remote areas.
 In most cases, the government regained control of townships; insurgent groups melted away into the jungle and continued to operate, with some groups operating into early 1972.
 The government announced two amnesties in May and June 1971, airdropping leaflets encouraging the insurgents to surrender.
 Without food, weapons, and leadership, many youths surrendered; other groups were surrounded and captured.
 Two JVP leaders, Sanath (Wijesena Vidanage) and Susil, were killed in confrontations with the armed forces; Loku Athula, who led the remnants of his group from Kegalle into the jungles of Wilpattu, was wounded and captured.
-In jungles in Anuradhapura, the JVP had established a base camp with supplies along with six sub camps with which they conducted operations in Rajangana and Tambuttegama.
+In jungles in Anuradhapura, the JVP had established a base camp with supplies along with six sub-camps with which they conducted operations in Rajangana and Tambuttegama.
 A detachment from the 1CLI troops with 82mm mortars, commanded by Major Jayawardena carried out Operation Otthappuwa in May and cleared these camps.
-By the end of May much of the insurrection was crushed.
-Counter insurgency operations went on for another year, with the 1CLI establishing a forward base in Horowapatana from November 1972 to April 1973, while the D company, 1CLI closed its operations in Kegalle District only in December 1974.
+By the end of May, much of the insurrection was crushed.
+Counter-insurgency operations went on for another year, with the 1CLI establishing a forward base in Horowapatana from November 1972 to April 1973, while the D company, 1CLI closed its operations in Kegalle District only in December 1974.
 Many youths were detained in rehabilitation camps for months.
 The official arrest total was 5,067 (of whom 1,117 were from Colombo), but arrests of up to 20,000 were claimed.
 The government imposed strict censorship of all domestic and foreign news during the period.
-Reports of summery executions were reported, including the public execution of Premawathi Manamperi of Kataragama.
-Caste based discrimination was common with armed forces arresting all the youth from low caste villages, regardless of participation.
+Reports of summary executions were reported, including the public execution of Premawathi Manamperi of Kataragama.
+Caste-based discrimination was common with armed forces arresting all the youth from low-caste villages, regardless of participation.

 Aftermath

 Casualties

 The official death toll was 1,200, but unofficial sources reliably estimated it at 4,000–5,000.
-Forty-one civilians were killed by the insurgents; thirty-seven police officers were killed and 195 wounded.
-Twenty-six armed-services personnel were killed, including one officer (19 from the army, four from the air force, and three from the navy) and 130 were wounded (87 army, 15 air force, and 28 navy) in 1971 and 1972.
+Forty-one civilians were killed by the insurgents; thirty-seven police officers were killed and 195 were wounded.
+Twenty-six armed-services personnel were killed, including one officer (19 from the Army, four from the air force, and three from the Navy) and 130 were wounded (87 Army, 15 air force, and 28 Navy) in 1971 and 1972.